bcruddy/Cycle/README.md

 #### Methods
-`style()` style injects the Cycle styling.
+`style(customRules)` Accepts Array `customRules`, injects the Cycle styling.
 It accepts an array of custom CSS rules that are appended to the bottom of the stylesheet, overriding any default cycle styling

 `run()` starts to cycle infinite loop

+`delay(timeout, callback)` Accepts Number `timeout`  and Function `callback`.
+Pauses cycle, executes callback and resumes cycle after timeout.

 `next()` render the next slide